More than 2.5 million Florida students have missed school during Hurricane Ian

 Hillsborough County Public Schools, which includes Tampa and is one of the largest districts affected, closed for all five days to prepare its schools to serve as emergency shelters.
 With more than 200,000 students, the district is the nation's 6th largest.

-This week, the district sheltered around 9,000 people, and 28 school-based shelters are still open, according to Superintendent Addison Davis.
+This week, school buildings in the district sheltered around 9,000 people, according to Superintendent Addison Davis.

 Davis says he's concerned about lost instructional time.